Collapse-Open-Source/AI-Era-release/readme.md

 Web app mode:
 `python3 ./app.py`

+Teach AI and check some stuff:
+`python3 ./mod.py`

 ## Model
 Model doesn't fit GitHub requirements (it's weight is more than 100MB).
 So it is placed on Google Drive as a tar archieve: `https://drive.google.com/file/d/17lSIUb8o4MLc_Vc-U30XjlXoAQZqKIOI/view?usp=sharing`